 In addition to these, I have commissioned a new work by Canadian-Mexican composer Alfredo Santa Ana, which will also be included as part of this project, bringing the total number of pieces to 20.

-To date, there have been two LUTALICA performances: the first was held on January 19, 2017 at the Beaty Biodiversity Museum (presented by Redshift Music), where I performed works by Pedro Alvarez, Phil Brownlee, Graham Flett, Kaiyi Kao, Ellen Lindquist, and Nova Pon; the second LUTALICA took place on July 20, 2018 at Celebration Hall in Mountain View Cemetery, Vancouver (presented by Little Chamber Music Series That Could and Redshift), where I performed works by Etsuko Hori, Emilie LeBel, and Hope Lee, along with works by Eve de Castro-Robinson, Jeffrey Ryan, and Toru Takemitsu.
+To date, there have been three LUTALICA performances: the first was held on January 19, 2017 at the Beaty Biodiversity Museum (presented by Redshift Music), where I performed works by Pedro Alvarez, Phil Brownlee, Graham Flett, Kaiyi Kao, Ellen Lindquist, and Nova Pon; the second LUTALICA took place on July 20, 2018 at Celebration Hall in Mountain View Cemetery, Vancouver (presented by Little Chamber Music and Redshift), where I performed works by Etsuko Hori, Emilie LeBel, and Hope Lee, along with works by Eve de Castro-Robinson, Jeffrey Ryan, and Toru Takemitsu; the third LUTALICA performance took place on April 26, 2019 at the Orpheum Annex, Vancouver (presented by Vancouver Inter-Cultural Orchestra and Redshift); at this occasion I performed the music of Nirmali Fenn, Chun-Ju Yen, and Alfredo Santa Ana, and the premiere of Kan-Kin by Elliot Weisgarber with zheng virtuoso Dailin Hsieh.
+The fourth LUTALICA will take place on April 24, 2020 at Mountain View Cemetery, presented by Little Chamber Music.

 These 20 composers form a collective portrait that, I believe, represent the diversity of Pacific Rim contemporary music culture: of the 20 composers, 10 are women; 11 are persons of colour; 3 hail from Central/South America; 7 from Asia; 4 from Australasia, and 10 from North America.
 The works of Canadian composers (six in total) are put into a special international context, demonstrating that they can stand on their own while also revealing unique strands of connectivity with their international counterparts.

-To hear my performance of Ellen Lindquist’s Nakoda, click HERE.
+To hear an excerpt of Ellen Lindquist’s Nakoda, click HERE.

 To hear my performance of Etsuko Hori’s Tamazusa, click HERE.